Chaim Yosef David Azulai: Reburial in Israel

 began work on a plan to reinter Hida in Israel.
 This included getting the approval and cooperation of the Leghorn Jewish community, acquiring a special 600 square meter plot on Har Hamenuchot, and constructing an ohel over the grave.
-On Tuesday, 20 Iyar 5720 (17 May 1960), 154 years after his Petira, Hida's final written wish, to return to Israel, "came true."
+On Tuesday, 20 Iyar 5720 (17 May 1960), 154 years after his death, Hida's final written wish, to return to Israel, "came true."

 His early scholarship

-While being a strict Talmudist, and a believer in the Kabbalah, his studious habits and exceptional memory awakened in him an interest in the history of rabbinical literature.
+While being a committed Talmudist, and a believer in the Kabbalah, his studious habits and strong memory led to an interest in the history of rabbinical literature.

 He accordingly began at an early age a compilation of passages in rabbinical literature in which dialectic authors had tried to solve questions that were based on chronological errors.
 This compilation, which he completed at age 16, he called העלם דבר (Some Oversights); it was never printed.

 Azulai's scholarship made him so famous that in 1755 he was chosen as meshulach, (emissary), an honor bestowed on such men only as were, by their learning, well fitted to represent the Holy Land in Europe, where the people looked upon a rabbi from the land of Israel as a model of learning and piety.

-Azulai's literary activity is of an astonishing breadth.
-It encompasses every area of rabbinic literature: exegesis, homiletics, casuistry, Kabbalah, liturgics, and literary history.
-A voracious reader, he noted all historical references; and on his travels he visited the famous libraries of Italy and France, where he examined the Hebrew manuscripts.
+Azulai's literary activity encompasses every area of rabbinic literature: exegesis, homiletics, casuistry, Kabbalah, liturgics, and literary history.
+A voracious reader, he noted all historical references and on his travels, including the libraries of Italy and France, where he examined the Hebrew manuscripts.